Travel guitar

 Travel guitars are small guitars with a full or nearly full scale-length.
 In contrast, a reduced scale-length is typical for guitars intended for children, which have scale-lengths of one-quarter (ukulele guitar, or guitalele), one-half, and three-quarter.

+Although they were originally designed as a portable practice guitar, travel guitars have been used on stage by some professional performers.

 Examples

 Examples of travel guitars include the following: